MarkLadoing143/mask-string-php-function/README.md

 # Mask String PHP Function
 Link: ???

-Simple PHP Function File which takes in a string and masks any sensitive data by replacing it with a series of *'s.
+Simple PHP Function File which takes in a string and masks any sensitive data by replacing it with a series of *'s.<br>
 A demo running this file can be found at the link above.

 ## Description